Lemon Chicken Sheet Pan Dinner

 4.42 from 24 votes

-This one pan, easy cleanup, lemon chicken sheet pan dinner features juicy chicken, tender potatoes, zucchini and lots of bright lemon flavor.
+This one pan, easy cleanup, lemon chicken sheet pan dinner features juicy chicken, tender potatoes, green beans and lots of bright lemon flavor.

 Servings 4